Oakchris1955/rust-lorem-ipsum/README.md

           - words:      Generate a number of words specified by word-count
           - sentences:  Generate a number of sentences specified by sentence-count
           - paragraphs: Generate a number of paragraphs specified by paragraph-count

-  -W, --wordlist <WORDLIST>
-          A path to a wordlist to use other than the default

   -w, --words <WORDS_COUNT>
           Specify how many words in total / per sentence to generate